300 Years Neudeggerhof . 30 years organic wine. Winemaker’s comment

 Grape: medium to large size, dense berry, the basic grape is conical with one to three wings, the accession is small or missing

-Berries: greenish-yellow to flesh-red in colour, thick-skinned, unevenly ripening - Vegetation:
+Berries: greenish-yellow to flesh-red in colour, thick-skinned, unevenly ripening

 Flowering: from mid-June